-(t) Share-based compensation
+(t) Stock-based compensation

-Stock-based awards to officers or directors that call for settlement in cash, such as Deferred Stock Units and Performance Stock Units, or that call for settlement in cash or other assets at the holder's option, such as stock option awards, are accounted for at fair value and classified as a liability.
+Stock-based awards to officers or directors that call for settlement in cash, such as Deferred Stock Units, or that call for settlement in cash or other assets at the holder's option, such as stock option awards, are accounted for at fair value and classified as a liability.
 The compensation cost is recognized in expenses over the vesting period.
 Changes in the fair value of stock-based awards between the grant date and the measurement date result in a change in the liability and compensation expense.

-The fair value of the Deferred Stock Units and Performance Stock Units is based on the underlying share price as at the measurement date.
+The fair value of the Deferred Stock Units is based on the underlying share price as of the measurement date.
 Estimates of the fair value of stock options are determined by applying an option-pricing model, taking into account the terms and conditions of the grant.
-The main assumptions are discussed in note 22.
+The main assumptions are discussed in note 21.

-Years ended December 31, 2020 and 2019 (Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts.)
+(Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts)